Eva-Kuk/unique-wings/README.md

 | default_street_address2 | CharField     | max_length=80, null=True, blank=True         |
 | default_county          | CharField     | max_length=80, null=True, blank=True         |

+### "User" model
-### "User" Model is created by django All Auth on registration, it stores the name, email and password of a user.
+Model is created by django All Auth on registration, it stores the name, email and password of a user.

 | *Field*  | *Field type* | *Attributes* |
 | -------- | ------------ | ------------ |